Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 Both those frameworks need a [single root element](https://vuejs.org/v2/guide/components.html#A-Single-Root-Element) for every components.

-But React allows it _NOT_ to be renderer, thanks to [React.Fragment](https://reactjs.org/docs/react-api.html#reactfragment).
+But React allows it _NOT_ to be rendered, thanks to [React.Fragment](https://reactjs.org/docs/react-api.html#reactfragment).

 That is a thing that I missed when working with Vue… even if it's not that important (but I really like to keep my markup as simple as possible 🛁)